 - Government-funded programs such as Small Business Innovation Research (SBIR) fund research projects at universities or other institutions with potential commercial applications.

-Startup incubators offer entrepreneurs a crucial set of tools, guidance, and financial support to foster the growth of their ventures.
-They form an integral part of the development of startups.
-Gaining an understanding of the mechanisms behind their revenue generation is the first step in answering: how do startup incubators make money?
+How incubators help startups is by offering crucial tools, guidance, and financial support to foster the growth of their ventures.
+Startup incubators form an integral part of the development of startups.
+Gaining an understanding of the mechanisms behind their revenue generation is the first step in answering: how do incubators make money?

 Incubators can sometimes gain income from investing in companies they back.
 This often includes an agreement allowing them to take a portion of the profits after the business leaves their program.
 Additionally, some incubators receive grants from government agencies or private foundations which helps them cover operating costs and fund new initiatives.